NurseGrid Mobile Support

 For Android, just navigate straight down to the Delete Worksite button.

 You can add your hire date and employment type to any of your worksites in NurseGrid.
 Just tap over to your Worksites list from your Me screen.
-Select the worksite that you'd like to add information to and press "Edit" in the top-right corner.
+Select the worksite that you'd like to add information to and start typing in any field to change details.

 Don't forget to hit "Done" or "Save Changes" in the top-right corner of the screen to save your changes!